A federation (say: fed-er-ray-shn) is the joining of states to become one nation.

 1897 and 1898 - The National Australasian Convention met.
 Each colony elected representatives to attend, except Queensland, which did not support federation.
 Committees debated each paragraph of the draft constitution, changes were made, and a new constitution was drafted by Edmund Barton, John Downer and Richard O'Connor.

 The smaller colonies were afraid that the larger ones would have more say in a federal parliament.

-So the conference adopted the practice of the United States: in the House of Representatives each state is represented according to the number of residents; but in the Senate each state has the same number of representatives.
+So the conference adopted the model of the United States of America: in the House of Representatives (lower house) each state is represented according to the number of residents in the state; but in the Senate (upper house) each state has the same number of representatives.

 A special election called a referendum was held so that people in the colonies could vote on the re-drafted constitution.
 Queensland and Western Australia did not take part, and in New South Wales it did not get approved.